TelepART Mobility Support

 The Finnish Institute in Germany launched the TelepART funding programme in January 2018 in order to help emerging performing artists showcase their work internationally.
 The rapid-access style funding is designed to support the expenses for Finnish artists travelling to Germany, Switzerland and Austria or German, Austrian and Swiss artists travelling to Finland.

-Please note: due to the current circumstances of the Coronavirus, TelepART funding can only be applied for projects that take place earliest on the 1.8.2020.
+Please note: due to the current circumstances of the Coronavirus epidemic, TelepART funding can only be applied for projects that take place earliest on the 1.8.2020.

 The Finnish Institute in Germany promotes artistic collaboration between Finland, Germany, Austria and Switzerland.
 The TelepART funding programme is designed especially for emerging talent in performing arts (theatre, performance, circus, dance and music).